 - 1/4 cup unsalted butter, melted

 - 3/4 tsp ground cinnamon

 - 2 tsp apple cider

-In separate bowls, stir together your glaze topping and your cinnamon & sugar topping.
+- In separate bowls, stir together your glaze topping and your cinnamon & sugar topping.
 Melt butter 45 seconds in the microwave.
 You should now have three topping bowls.
 Butter, cinnamon sugar and glaze.
 Dip the donut holes in the butter and then into the cinnamon sugar to coat evenly.
 Dip the donuts into the glaze or drizzle it on top.

 - For the apple sauce, check for additives or added sugar.
 I used Publix Greenwise brand.